 Color Management Workflow Integration

 Save profile related VCP values in a custom tag in monitor profile file instead of a separate file

 Monitor Lookup Tables

 Typically, monitor calibration creates a color lookup table that is loaded into the video card.
-Advanced monitors, such as the HP Dreamcolor LP2480zx, NEC PA241, Eizos, and even a few "prosumer" models such as the recent Dell U2413 have an internal lookup table.
+Some advanced monitors have an internal lookup table.
 Typically, these monitors have a software development kit with an API for accessing the LUT, and typically thse SDKs support Linux either poorly or not at all.
-However, the internal lookup table can also be accessed using the following VCP feature codes:

 - 73: LUT size